picketbox/picketbox-quickstarts/ldap-idm/README.md

 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.

+To authenticate users is used a properties file located at */src/main/resources/users.properties*.

 System requirements
 -----------